Clive Weeden

-Clive-Warren Nye Harvey-Weeden (born November 22, 1987) is an American basketball player who last played for the South West Slammers of the NBL1 West.
+Clive-Warren Nye Harvey-Weeden (born November 22, 1987) is an American basketball player for the South West Slammers of the NBL1 West.
 He played four seasons of college basketball for Dartmouth College before moving to Europe to begin his professional career.
-After short stints in Macedonia and Tunisia, Weeden arrived in Australia in 2013 to play for the Slammers of the State Basketball League (SBL), where he played six seasons.
-He re-joined the Slammers in 2021.
+After short stints in Macedonia and Tunisia, Weeden arrived in Australia in 2013 and has played for the Slammers ever since.

 High school career

-Weeden attended Nashoba Regional High School in Bolton, Massachusetts and Northfield Mount Hermon School in Northfield, Massachusetts.
-As a wide receiver and punter, Weeden racked up 450 receiving yards and six touchdowns in his one year of high school football during his sophomore year at Northfield Mount Hermon.
+Weeden was born in the U.S. state of Massachusetts.
+His hometown is Stow, Massachusetts, and he attended Nashoba Regional High School in Bolton and Northfield Mount Hermon School in Northfield.

+As a wide receiver and punter, Weeden recorded 450 receiving yards and six touchdowns in his one year of high school football during his sophomore year at Northfield Mount Hermon.
 Boston College and UConn were among the school's who were intrigued by Weeden's football talent.
 However, he tore his MCL in track and subsequently missed the whole summer and the beginning of the fall, so he decided to not play football in his junior year.

 In October 2006, Weeden committed to the Dartmouth Big Green men's basketball team.
-Before committing to Dartmouth, Weeden was on Boston College's radar due to his solid grades.
+Before committing to Dartmouth, Weeden was on Boston College's radar for academic reasons.
 Syracuse and Connecticut also made inquiries about Weeden and other coaches would occasionally stop by campus to check him out.

 In addition to helping the Northfield Mount Hermon basketball team to 23 wins as a senior, Weeden showed surprising athleticism for someone so tall by leading the Hoggers to a share of the New England Prep School track championship as a senior, placing second in the javelin, second in the triple jump and sixth in the discus.